MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 8, Changed the background image of some levels

-9, Changed the font of lyrics in Strawberries & Cigarettes and fixed the problems about lyrics
+9, Changed the font of lyrics in Strawberries & Cigarettes and fixed the issues on lyrics

-10, Optimized the problem of lagging in Fire of Anger
+10, Optimized the issue of lagging in Fire of Anger

 11, Optimized the logic of tap detection for Android and iOS

-12, Fixed the problem of that the remix banner of Jupiter was missing
+12, Fixed the issue that the remix banner of Jupiter was missing

-13, Fixed the problem of that the water surface didn't perform properly in Valley
+13, Fixed the issue that the water surface didn't perform properly in Valley

-14, Fixed the problem of that the collision detection didn't perform properly in Strawberries & Cigarettes
+14, Fixed the issue that the collision detection didn't perform properly in Strawberries & Cigarettes

-15, Fixed the problem of that the line may leave the right way in some levels
+15, Fixed the issue that the line may leave the right way in some levels

-16, Fixed the problem of that the UI would be covered when player died as the scene was transiting
+16, Fixed the issue that the UI would be covered when player died as the scene was transiting

-17, Fixed the problem of that the line would die immediately when it was resumed as it was falling
+17, Fixed the issue that the line would die immediately when it was resumed as it was falling

 18, Other changes